x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer2013/using-ad-fs-claims-based-authentication-with-outlook-web-app-and-eac-exchange-2013-help.md

 14. On the **Finish** page, verify that **Open the Edit Claim Rules dialog for this relying party trust when the wizard closes** isn't selected, and then click **Close**.

 To create a relying party trust for EAC, you must do these steps again and create a second relying party trust, but instead of putting in **Outlook Web App** for the display name, enter **EAC**.
-For the description, enter **This is a trust for the Exchange Admin Center**, and the **Relying party WS-Federation Passive protocol URL** is **https://mail.contoso.com/ecp**.
+For the description, enter **This is a trust for the Exchange admin center**, and the **Relying party WS-Federation Passive protocol URL** is **https://mail.contoso.com/ecp**.

 In a claims-based identity model, the function of Active Directory Federation Services (AD FS) as a federation service is to issue a token that contains a set of claims.
 Claims rules govern the decisions in regard to claims that AD FS issues.
 Claim rules and all server configuration data are stored in the AD FS configuration database.